 François Plourde has served on CIMA+’s Executive Committee since 1996.
-He received the Beaubien Award from the Association of Consulting Engineering Companies in 2019 and was granted the title of Fellow by the Canadian Society for Civil Engineering, in recognition of his excellence in the field of engineering, and for services rendered to the profession.
+He received the Beaubien Award from the Association of Consulting Engineering Companies in 2019 and was granted the title of Fellow by the Canadian Society for Civil Engineering in 2005, in recognition of his excellence in the field of engineering, and for services rendered to the profession.

-In 2015, he has also received the Josef-Hode-Keyser honorary award from the Association québécoise des transports (AQTr), saluting his impressive career in the industry.
+He also received the Josef-Hode-Keyser honorary award from the Association québécoise des transports (AQTr) in 2015, saluting his impressive career in the industry.
 In addition, he was a board member of the Association of Consulting Engineering Companies-Canada from 2010 to 2014.

 Main challenges facing CIMA+ today